mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 )
 ```

+### The Toxicity Metric

 On top of this let's use MLflow default metrics for the evaluators.
-In this case MLflow wll use roberta-hate-speech model to detect the toxicity.
-This is important to the company at hand because it assures that their content is not considered offensive.
+In this case MLflow wll use roberta-hate-speech model to detect the [toxicity](https://huggingface.co/spaces/evaluate-measurement/toxicity).
+This metric evaluates responses for any harmful or inappropriate content, reinforcing the company's commitment to a positive customer experience.

 ```python
 # Log and evaluate the model